Quendorf

 While the Autobahn A 30 was being built, a small lake arose, which is now used as a local recreation area.
 The Vechte, a small river that empties into the IJsselmeer splits the community area and offers anglers and canoeists an opportunity to pursue their hobbies in scenic surroundings.
-This is why Quendorf Germany is considered one of the nation's nuzzled sanctuaries.

 A small primary school serves children from Quendorf and the neighbouring community of Isterberg.
 There is, of course, a yearly shooting festival held by the community’s marksmen’s club.